Overview

 Is there a minimum USMLE Step 1 score?

-Applicants must pass USMLE Step 1 on the first attempt.
-Most of our applicants have USMLE scores of at least 220.
-However, we do not specifically exclude applicants based on the USMLE score as we carefully consider the entire application and encourage all interested students to submit applications to our residency programs.
+Applicants should have passed USMLE Step 1 on the first attempt.
+However, we do not specifically exclude applicants based on the USMLE exam as we carefully consider the entire application and encourage all interested students to submit applications to our residency programs.

 Is there a minimum USMLE Step 2 CK score?